-- Alcohol withdrawal can lead to symptoms which causes severe mental and neurological problems.
-This may include body tremors, agitation, restlessness, fear, hallucinations and seizures.
+- Alcohol withdrawal can lead to symptoms that cause severe mental and neurological problems.
+This may include body tremors, agitation, restlessness, fear, hallucinations, and seizures.
 Seek medical attention if you experience these symptoms.

 - If you are a long-term and heavy drinker, consider a medically supervised detox.